ravgotrasahil/ravgotrasahil-github.io/papers.md

-### Journal Articles and Refereed Conference Proceedings
+### Peer-reviewed articles

+(2016) [Requests for Abortion in Latin America Related to Concern about Zika Virus Exposure.](http://www.nejm.org/doi/full/10.1056/NEJMc1605389#t=article) ARA Aiken, JG Scott, R Gomperts, J Trussell, and C Aiken.
+Requests for abortion in Latin America related to concern about Zika virus exposure. _New England Journal of Medicine_ DOI: 10.1056/NEJMc1605389.  (accepted).

 (2016) Respiratory virus transmission dynamics determines timing of asthma exacerbation peaks: evidence from a population-level model.
 Rosalind M Eggo, James G Scott, Alison P Galvani, and Lauren Ancel Meyers. _Proceedings of the National Academy of Sciences_ (accepted).

+(2016) The influence of hours worked prior to delivery on maternal and neonatal outcomes: a retrospective cohort study.
+C Aiken, AR Aiken, JG Scott, JC Brockelsby. _American Journal of Obstetrics & Gynecology_ (accepted).

 (2016) Weekend working: A retrospective cohort study of maternal and neonatal outcomes in a large NHS delivery unit.
 C. Aiken, A.R.A.
 Aiken, J.G.
 Scott, J. Trussell, and J.C Brockelsby.  _European Journal of Obstetrics & Gynecology and Reproductive Biology_ (accepted).

 (2016) [Family planning policy in the United States: the converging politics of abortion and contraception](http://www.ncbi.nlm.nih.gov/pubmed/26794846).
 ARA Aiken, J Scott _Contraception_ (to appear).

-(2016) The influence of hours worked prior to delivery on maternal and fetal outcomes.
-C Aiken, AR Aiken, JG Scott, JC Brockelsby. _American Journal of Obstetrics & Gynecology_ 214 (1), S154.

 (2015) [Priors for Random Count Matrices Derived from a Family of Negative Binomial Processes](http://arxiv.org/abs/1404.3331) (with M. Zhou).  _Journal of the American Statistical Association (Theory and Methods)_ (accepted).